IndexXuan/JobBest/README.md

                 css/            -->  build css
                     min/        -->  min build css
                 app-build.css   -->  production use css file
-        data/                   -->  data used to generate pages, simulate Back-End APIs index.json          -->  index module simulation data
+        data/                   -->  data used to generate the pages, simulate Back-End APIs index.json          -->  index module simulation data
             resume.json         -->  resume module simulation data
         modules/                -->  modules to manage the project header/             -->  header module folder
                 header.html     -->  header tpl
                 header.js       -->  header ctrl or VM
-            ...                 -->  other modules with the same structure test/                       -->  test info or task define
+            ...                 -->  other modules with the same structure
-    .bowerrc                     -->  bower configuration file
+    test/                       -->  test info or task define .bowerrc                    -->  bower configuration file
     .gitignore                  -->  gitigore file
     bower.json                  -->  for bower
     package.json                -->  for npm
     README.md                   -->  This readme

+#### Tips
+    vender/css will be just move to build/stylesheet/css, and will be min and concat with other files in that folder, since the order of css is very important, so, prefix the vender/css/*.css and make them concat correctly.
+    For example: normalize need first and style.css need second and custom.css should be the last. todo: aaa_normalize and bbb_style.css and ccc_custom.css, if so, even the app.css concat with them will not wrong!
+Also you can config the order of the css files in grunt tasks.

-#### Contact
+#### Reference

 For more information on